lukifer23/IRISStar/Readme.md

 ```bash
  git clone https://github.com/ggerganov/llama.cpp
 ```

+### Building with GPU backends

+- Vulkan: no extra steps on device; ensure you have `vulkan-headers` on host for cross-compilation (e.g., Homebrew `vulkan-headers`).
+- OpenCL: requires a vendor `libOpenCL.so` on the device.
+The app loads ggml OpenCL backend at runtime when available.
 - Open developer options on the Android mobile phone.
 - Enable developer options.
 - Click on developer options and enable wireless debugging.